Our Team

 Susan Randolph

 randolphSusan Randolph is an Associate Professor in the Department of Economics and the Department of Agricultural and Resource Economics.
 She is a faculty affiliate of the Human Rights Institute, the Center for Latin American and Caribbean Studies, the Center for Contemporary African Studies, and the India Studies Program.
-She has served as a short-term consultant to the Office of the High Commissioner for Human Rights, The World Bank and the United States Agency for International Development and is affiliated with the Connecticut Center for Eliminating Health Disparities among Latinos.
-Prior to coming to UCONN, she worked for four years as head of the Program Development division with Turkiye Kalkinma Vakfi, a grassroots development organization that enables poor, landless households to establish viable, self-sustaining economic enterprises.
+She has served as a short-term consultant to the Office of the High Commissioner for Human Rights, The World Bank, and the United States Agency for International Development and is affiliated with the Connecticut Center for Eliminating Health Disparities among Latinos.
+Prior to coming to UConn, she worked for four years as head of the Program Development division with Turkiye Kalkinma Vakfi, a grassroots development organization that enables poor, landless households to establish viable, self-sustaining economic enterprises.
 Dr. Randolph’s research has focused on a broad range of issues in development economics, including poverty, inequality, food security, and economic rights, at both the country and regional levels and has been published in numerous refereed multidisciplinary as well as economic journals.
 One stream of her work has emphasized measurement while other streams have emphasized development policy.
 Her work on marginal malnutrition and food security has focused on Mexico and Senegal, while her other work on development policy has been focused cross-nationally as well as on Malaysia, Sudan, Bangladesh, Mexico, Egypt, Nepal, and Indonesia.
-Dr. Randolph received her BA in Political Science from the University of Oregon and her MA and PhD in economics from Cornell University.
+Dr. Randolph received her BA in Political Science from the University of Oregon and her MA and Ph.D. in economics from Cornell University.

 Co-Founder